mwong770/Best-Friend-Finder/README.md

 ## <a name="features"></a> :boom: Features

 * Users complete 1 of 2 surveys based on whether they want to adopt a dog or post a dog for adoption
-* A modal is displayed showing the name and picture of the most compatible friend based on the least amount of difference between the user's survey scores and other users' survey scores
+* Users see a modal showing the name and picture of their most compatible friend based on the least amount of difference between the user's survey scores and other users' survey scores
-* Click 'API People Link' to see all potential dog owners
+* Users can click 'API People Link' to see all potential dog owners
-* Click 'API Dogs Link' to see all potential dogs
+* Users can click 'API Dogs Link' to see all potential dogs

 ## <a name="developer"></a> :bust_in_silhouette: Developer